Message from the President, Christopher M. McCarthy, CELA, CAP

 Thank you for visiting the website of the Virginia Academy of Elder Law Attorneys (VAELA), a chapter of the National Academy of Elder Law Attorneys.
 VAELA is leading the way in special needs and elder law in Virginia!

 VAELA helps its members hone their skills as elder law attorneys and increase their knowledge base on aging issues and special needs planning.
 We sponsor ongoing legal education, including an annual "UnProgram."
-The UnProgram provides our members with a two-day collegial forum to discuss any issues and questions that are relevant to the practice of elder law, and in-depth discussions of recent changes in the law.
-The UnProgram also provides an unparalleled opportunity for new elder law attorneys to participate in discussions with the best and brightest of the Virginia elder law field, to better understand such topics as Medicaid planning, special needs trusts, nursing home admissions and discharges, estate planning, guardianship and protective proceedings, fiduciary litigation, and much, much more.
+The UnProgram provides our members with a two-day collegial forum to discuss any issues and questions that are relevant to the practice of elder law, estate planning and estate and trust administration as well as in-depth discussions of recent changes in the law.
+The UnProgram also provides an unparalleled opportunity for new elder law attorneys to participate in discussions with the best and brightest of the Virginia elder law field, to better understand such topics as Medicaid planning, special needs trusts, nursing home admissions and discharges, estate planning, guardianship and protective proceedings, fiduciary litigation, practice management, and much, much more.